sky-yang-1/benchmark-using-react/packages/scheduler/README.md

 # `scheduler`

 This is a package for cooperative scheduling in a browser environment.
-It is currently used internally by React, but we plan to make it more generic.
+It is currently used internally by React, but we plan to make it more generic. doItcyYAjg

 The public API for this package is not yet finalized.

-### Thanks

-The React team thanks [Anton Podviaznikov](https://podviaznikov.com/) for donating the `scheduler` package name.
+The React team thanks [Anton Podviaznikov](https://podviaznikov.com/) for donating the `scheduler` package name. itVAcoewZX